It could get harder for first-time buyers and those with lower incomes to get a mortgage insured by the Federal Housing Administration, or FHA.

 Borrowing requirements had tightened considerably after the housing crisis but have loosened in recent years.
 In 2016, the FHA eliminated a rule that required manual underwriting for borrowers with credit scores below 620 and a debt-to-income (DTI) ratio that exceeded 43 percent, according to the Journal.

 In the last fiscal year, nearly a quarter of FHA loans were made to borrowers with a DTI ratio above 50 percent.
-Debt-to-income is the percentage of a borrower’s monthly income that goes to housing costs.
+Debt-to-income is the percentage of a borrower’s monthly income that goes to housing and other debts.
 Meanwhile, the average credit score dropped to 670, the lowest level in a decade, the Journal reported.